 Puno is famous for Lake Titicaca – the highest navigable lake on Earth at over 3,800 meters above sea level.

-It’s here that people visit the man-made floating reed islands, with the chance to stay overnight with a local family on one of the remote islands a bit further out.
-I recommend this option if you have time, as I found the half-day and day tour trips set up only for tourists.
-Not to mention it has induced a culture of begging, even amongst the local children.
+It’s here that people visit the man-made floating reed islands, with the chance to stay overnight with a local family on one of the remote islands.
+I recommend this option if you have time, as I found the half-day and day tours to be highly touristy.
+Not to mention, it has fostered a culture of begging, even among the local children.

-Others come to Puno, extending their lake visit as a means to also connect into Bolivia via Copacabana.
+Others come to Puno, extending their lake visit to also connect to Bolivia via Copacabana.

 Where to Stay in Puno